gege13007/Led-panel-display/README.md

 Here's a file example 'message.txt' :
 ```
 <CLEAR:0><SOLID:0><INK:c0c0c0><CADRE:1><FONT:comic48><CRENAGE:-5>Pizza<INK:22ff22>5€<PAUSE:1><PIXELISE:10>
-<IMGFITW:pizza2.jpg><PAUSE:1>
-<EXPLODE:5><RESET:0>
+<IMGFITW:pizza2.jpg><PAUSE:1><EXPLODE:5><RESET:0>
 ```
 Here is the syntax of all available commands :
 ```
 <BLUR:s> display a blurring effect on all screen to the black color (s=speed)

 <BACK:rrggbb> set backcolor for the next chars to display (rrggbb in hexa).
-The last specified backcolor is used in some special trabsparency effects.
+The last specified backcolor is used in
+some special trabsparency effects.

 <BACKGRD:file> set a fixed background picture.
 Could be cancelled with <BACKGRD:>

 <BLINK:n> do n times blinking the text.

 <CADRE:n> draw a small rectangle on the borders of the screen (thickness = n pixel).
-The rectangle is fix and always on the foreground, until you do <CADRE:0>.
+The rectangle is fix and
+always on the foreground, until you do <CADRE:0>.
 The border color is the last value of INKCOLOR.

 <CLEAR:n> Clear the screen (set to BackColor).
 If n=0 the cursor position is reset to the left.

 <CRENAGE:n> modify the character spacing +/- in pixels (-2 => draw 2 pixels on the left).
-It could be better to do SOLID=0.
+It's better with SOLID=0.
 Transparency will avoid than the background color erase the previous character.

 <DIVIDE:s> Effect of spliting the screen in two scrolling parts.
 Fill the center with Backcolor (s=speed)